Pere Ubu: 2011–2020

 Three dates followed in Europe during November before the band played several gigs in the UK and Ireland under the heading of the 'Visions of the Moon tour'.
 The set that featured some of the material that would appear on the Carnival of Souls album.

-On August 4, 2013, Tim Wright, bassist in the original Pere Ubu line up, died at the age of 63.

 Pere Ubu's first performance of 2014 was at the Sons d'hiver festival in Creteil, France on February 15.
 On September 8 Carnival of Souls was released on Fire Records.
 The album had its musical roots in the live accompaniment that both Pere Ubu and David Thomas and Two Pale Boys had performed for a number of years to screenings of the Herk Harvey B-movie of that name.
 The band comprised: David Thomas; Keith Moliné; Michele Temple; Robert Wheeler; Steve Mehlman; Gagarin;and Darryl Boon.
 As with 'Lady From Shanghai', a book was published to coincide with the new album.
 'Cogs The Making of Carnival Of Souls' contained essays by David Thomas, commentary from the musicians and album lyrics.

 On September 12, the Pere Ubu Fim Group (on this occasion Thomas, Keith Moliné, Gagarin and Darryl Boon) performed their live underscore to Carnival of Souls at the L'Étrange Festival, Forum des Images in Paris, France.

 The band embarked on a 13 date UK tour in November 2013 with support from the Pere Ubu Moon Unit (consisting of Thomas and other members of the main band).
-The 12th gig was an underscoring to Roger Corman's 'X, The Man With X Ray Eyes' at the Brighton Film Festival on November 23.
+The 12th gig was an underscoring to Roger Corman's 'X, The Man With X Ray Eyes' at the Cinecity Brighton Film Festival on November 23.
 Between November 27 and December 6 the group played nine dates across mainland Europe.
 In 2015, Fire Records issued a mini-album of the Moon Unit's November 21 performance in Leeds, England.